 Beach days can follow inland exploration: Paracas or nearby coastlines offer white-sand beaches and calm seas, while cosy cafes, beds, and accessible restrooms make pauses easy.
 A stroll through stalls with ceviche samples enhances rhythm for all ages.

 Logistics stay simple: Lima flights to adjacent gateways allow quick reach to Cusco or Arequipa.
-Altitude acclimatization days prevent lightheadedness, while a mix of boutique inns and family-friendly hotels keeps options comfortable for kids and grandparents alike.
+Altitude acclimatisation days prevent lightheadedness, while a mix of boutique inns and family-friendly hotels keeps options comfortable for kids and grandparents alike.

 It offers family-focused experiences across museum visits, markets, and scenic stops.
 With careful pacing, Peru becomes a practical hub where storytelling, gardens, city days, and beach calm merge into a cohesive plan; perfectly paced and packed with options for all ages.